Reflections

 • You are God’s masterpiece.

-“For we are God’s handiwork, created in Christ Jesus to do good works.” – Ephesians 2:10
+“We are God’s handiwork, created in Christ Jesus.” – Ephesians 2:10

 Healing the False Self